Home > About Us

 Andrew Harris

-Andrew is the Chief Financial Officer and Deputy Director for Finance and Budget Administration joined the Virginia Museum of Fine Arts.
-He is a senior level financial and operational leader with 30 years of experience in the higher education, nonprofit, and government sectors.
-Prior to joining the museum, Andrew served as Vice President for Finance and Administration at Roosevelt University in Chicago where he helped to strengthen the university’s financial position, upgrade the bond outlook, return the university to profitability, and double the school’s endowment fund to over $160 million.
+Andrew Harris is the Chief Financial Officer and Deputy Director for Finance and Budget Administration at the Virginia Museum of Fine Arts.
+He is a senior-level financial and operational leader with 30 years of experience in the higher education, nonprofit, and government sectors.
+Before joining the museum, Andrew served as Vice President for Finance and Administration at Roosevelt University in Chicago, where he helped to strengthen the university’s financial position, upgrade the bond outlook, return the university to profitability, and double the school’s endowment fund to over $160 million.
 As Chief Financial Officer of the University of North Texas and the UNT System, he was named CFO of the Year for the public sector by the Dallas Business Journal.
+Andrew joined The Island School team in 2018 as interim-CFO before hiring Kele Isaacs.

 • Benjamin Hone